kwinkunks/aoc20/README.md

 - **Day 14** — Binary number shuffling, not my favourite.
 Learned about `str.zfill()`.
 Tempting to make the entire memory bank, but a `dict` suffices.
 - **Day 15** — One of those fiddly loops where you need info from the previous iteration.
 Main insight: storing only 'last time seen' in a `dict`.
+- **Day 16** — My least favourite kind of puzzle: convoluted instructions, but ultimately fairly clear what to do, then not much elegance to be had, just a lot of loops and fiddly data management.